CahootsMalone/maxis-texture-tool/README.md

   * These are stored in each game's `bmp` folder, along with many regular Windows bitmaps.
   * Textures can be exported as PNG images individually or all at once.
   * Textures can be replaced.
 If the replacement texture contains colours that aren't included in the palette, they will be mapped to the nearest palette colour.
     * It's preferable to export the palette and use it to limit the colours of the replacement texture in suitable image editing software before replacement.
+The mapping in the MTT is primitive (it doesn't account for the fact that [human colour sensitivity varies by wavelength](https://en.wikipedia.org/wiki/Luminosity_function)) and doesn't perform any [dithering](https://en.wikipedia.org/wiki/Dither).
+    * See below for instructions on how to map an image's colours to a palette using GIMP.
 * Save a Maxis composite bitmap file with your changes.
   * Copy your modified file to the game's `bmp` folder, make a copy of the original file, and rename your file appropriately.
     * For example, if you modified `sim3d.bmp`, move or rename it, copy the file with your changes into the `bmp` folder, and rename it `sim3d.bmp`.
   * Run the game via SimCopterX or SimStreetsX and you should see your changes.
 * See the in-program help for additional information.

+## Mapping an Image's Colours to a Palette Using GIMP

+* Using the MTT, export the palette as a GIMP palette file.
+* Import the palette into GIMP (see section 3.5.3 [here](https://docs.gimp.org/2.10/en/gimp-palette-dialog.html)).
+* Open the image and convert it to indexed colour mode (see [here](https://docs.gimp.org/2.10/en/gimp-image-convert-indexed.html)), specifying the imported palette under "Use custom palette" and selecting a dithering method if desired.
+* Export the image as a PNG and import it into the MTT using the "Replace Current" function.